-The 2021 Zhenyi Wang award for Excellence in IRMMW-THz has been given to Professor Xiaojun Wu of Beiheng University, Beijing, China, "for her work on the development of high-power THz sources and the generation and manipulation of chiral THz waves."
+“for work on the development of high-power THz sources and the generation and manipulation of chiral THz waves.”

 About the Award

 In 2021, at the behest of Professor Shenggang Liu, the IRMMW-THz Society Board is introducing the “Zhenyi Wang award for Excellence in IRMMW-THz” to recognize outstanding female contributors to Infrared, Millimeter, and Terahertz wave science, technology and applications.
-The Award consists of a cash prize of 15,000 RMB (approximately USD2300 in 2021) and a certificate of recognition stating the research achievements of the award recipient.
+The Award consists of a cash prize of 15,000 Yuan (approximately USD2200 in 2022) and a certificate of recognition stating the research achievements of the award recipient.

-A committee of worldwide technical experts in IRMMW-THz science and applications has been assembled and will evaluate nominations received for the award beginning in 2021.
-The first recipeint of the prize will be announced at the IRMMW-THz Conference, in Chengdu this September.
-Subsequent winners will announced shortly following each conference in the given year (2022 will be announced after IRMMW-THz 47 in Rotterdam).
+A committee of worldwide technical experts in IRMMW-THz science and applications evaluates nominations received for the award each year.
+The first recipient of the prize was announced at the 46th IRMMW-THz Conference, in Chengdu, China in September 2021.
+The 2022 recipient was selected at this same same conference.
+Subsequent winners are announced shortly following each conference in the given year (2023 will be announced after IRMMW-THz 47 in the Netherlands).
 Each Award recipient will be invited to deliver a keynote presentation at the next conference in our series.